actuary492/actuary492.github.io/_posts/  2025-01-20-application-regression.md

 In conclusion, same as aov(), anova() tells us that "Food", "Decor" and "East" explains the response "Price".

 Note that in more complex models, the step by step check as above would be too much work to do and is not necessary.
 The purpose of this anova() function is to compare models.
-In more complex models, this can be more of straightforward approach to directly build a model of best fit when we are .
+In more complex models, this can be more of straightforward approach to directly build a model of best fit.
 What matters in the more complex model is the fact that we are able to find the best model that can potentially explain variation of the response.
 We do not have to know which of the X number of variables that are significant when the alternative hypothesis holds and this can be accounted for later in the analysis.

 ## Backward Elimination: drop1() command in R